isomerpages/moe-ast-moehc/_school-histories/Schools/North View Secondary School.md

 In the following year, North View was accorded the Applied Learning Programme in Robotic Engineering Design.
 The programme capitalised on the blended and interactive approach of robotic engineering and design to solve real-world problems using design thinking, with broad-based opportunities in science, technology, engineering and mathematics.

-In 2017, North View Secondary School merged with Northland Secondary School, taking on the latter’s name.
-The merged school currently operates at the site of Northland Secondary.
+In 2017, North View&nbsp;Secondary School merged with Northland&nbsp;Secondary School, taking on the latter’s name.
+The merged school currently operates at the&nbsp;site of Northland&nbsp;Secondary.

 Principals:<br>
 \- Mr Kwek Hiok Chuang (1988–1992)<br>